 (b) necessary or convenient to be prescribed for carrying out or giving effect to this Schedule.

+Note: An assessment of whether digital platform rules are compatible with human rights must be prepared and included in the explanatory statement for the rules: see section 9 of the Human Rights (Parliamentary Scrutiny) Act 2011 and section 15J of the Legislation Act 2003.

 (2) To avoid doubt, the digital platform rules may not do the following:

 (a) create an offence or civil penalty;